Seussical: Act I

-The show opens on a bare stage, save for an odd red-and-white-striped hat in the center.
+The show opens on a bare stage, with an odd red-and-white-striped hat in the center.
 A small boy wanders into view and notices the hat, wondering to whom it might belong.
-He finally mentions the Cat in the Hat, who appears before the Boy and tells him he has been brought to life by the Boy's "Thinks".
+He finally mentions the word Cat in the Hat, who appears before the Boy and tells him he has been brought to life by the Boy's "Thinks".
 The Cat urges this boy to Think up the "Seussian" world and characters around the boy and himself ("Oh, the Thinks You Can Think!").
 The Cat then reveals to the Boy that he is about to tell a story about someone as imaginative as the Boy is.

 To begin the story, the Cat encourages the Boy to think up the Jungle of Nool, where Horton the Elephant is bathing.
 Horton hears a strange noise coming from a nearby speck of dust, and reasons that someone must be on it, calling out for help.
 He carefully places the speck on a soft clover and decides to guard it ("Horton Hears a Who").
 But he is mocked mercilessly by the Sour Kangaroo and the other animals of the jungle, who do not believe him ("Biggest Blame Fool").
-The only exceptions are Horton's bird neighbors, Gertrude McFuzz, who admires his compassion, and Mayzie LaBird, who is more concerned about herself.
+The only exceptions are Horton's bird neighbors, Gertrude McFuzz, who admires his compassion, and Mayzie LaBird, who is more concerned about herself ("Biggest Blame Fool Playoff").

 Horton soon discovers that the speck is actually a microscopic planet populated by creatures called Whos.
 The citizens of Who-ville introduce themselves and their yearly Christmas pageant directed by their friend the Grinch.
 They also reveal that in addition to being unable to control where the speck flies, they are on the brink of war and their entire population of Truffula Trees has been cut down ("Here on Who").
 The Whos thank Horton and ask for his protection, and he agrees to guard their planet.

 At this point, the Cat pushes the Boy into the story; he becomes Jojo, the son of the Mayor of Who-ville and his wife.
 Jojo has been getting into trouble at school for having Thinks, so his parents order him to "take a bath and go to bed, and think some normal Thinks, instead".
 Jojo blames the Cat for getting him into trouble and tries to send him away.
 The Cat refuses and persuades Jojo to imagine the tub is McElligot's Pool ("It's Possible").
 Jojo inadvertently floods the house, leading the Mayor and his wife to contemplate what to do with their son ("How to Raise a Child").
 When the Cat hands them a brochure, they decide to send Jojo to a military school run by General Genghis Khan Schmitz, who is preparing to go to war with those who eat their bread with the butter side down ("The Military").
 While there, Jojo meets Horton, and finds a mutual friend in him ("Alone in the Universe").